wiz21b/montgomery/README.rst

 General architecture
 --------------------

-Montgomery is a bit different than traditional serialization frameworks because it is made to generate code instead of providing "ready to use" functionality.
+Pyxfer is a bit different than traditional serialization frameworks because it is made to generate code instead of providing "ready to use" functionality.

 The difficult step is the first one : generate code.
-This requires a bit of understanding of the architecture of montgomery.
+This requires a bit of understanding of the architecture of Pyxfer.
 There are two important classes :

 * The ``TypeSupport`` whose job is to provide code fragments that will